stephenlb/pubnub-mongo-pipe/blog.md

    as it is written in real-time.

 Simple enough, yes, though it requires moving pieces.
-We simplified the process and built two modules, one in `Ruby` and one in `HTML5`.
+We simplified the process and built two modules: one in `Ruby` and one in `HTML5`.
 We'll walk through the methods for getting you started and how to hook into the stream on your iPhone App.